slowmist/Web3-Project-Security-Practice-Requirements/README.md

 - Make sure that the key parameters of the contract are set up with authentication and use events to record;
 - Make sure that the data structure of the new implementation contract of the upgradeable model is compatible with the data structure of the old implementation contract;
 - Make sure that the logic involved in arithmetic operations in the code fully considers the precision problem, and avoids the problem of possible loss of precision caused by dividing and then multiplying;
-- Make sure that the target address and function of low-level calls such as call are expected;
+- Make sure that the target address and function of low-level calls such as: call are expected;
-- When using low-level calls such as call, limit Gas according to business needs;
+- When using low-level calls such as: call, limit Gas according to business needs;
 - Coding specifications are constrained, follow: first judge, then write variables, and then make external calls (Checks-Effects-Interactions);
-- Make sure that external contracts that interact in business are compatible with each other, such as: deflation/inflation tokens, reentrant tokens such as ERC-777, ERC-677, ERC-721, see: [Reentrancy Vulnerability Case](https://medium.com/amber-group/preventing-re-entrancy-attacks-lessons-from-history-c2d96480fac3);
+- Make sure that external contracts that interact in business are compatible with each other, such as: deflation/inflation tokens, reentrant tokens such as: ERC-777, ERC-677, ERC-721, see: [Reentrancy Vulnerability Case](https://medium.com/amber-group/preventing-re-entrancy-attacks-lessons-from-history-c2d96480fac3);
 - Make sure that external calls fully consider the risk of reentrancy;
 - Avoid using a lot of loops to assign/read the contract's storage variable;
 - Avoid the problem of excessive concentration of authority as much as possible, especially the authority to modify the key parameters of the contract, separate authority, and use governance, timelock contract or multi-signature contract to manage as much as possible;